bobk48/RaspberryPiOS/README.md

 information about how a beginner can do system administration on their Raspberry Pi.

-Latest News as of 4/9/2024
+Latest News as of 5/3/2024

+I'm happy to announce that the 4th volume of this series is now being printed, and will be available on or about July 3rd.
+It covers a bunch of ancillary topics, most prominent of which is the Zettabyte File System(ZFS).

-It is now possible to install ZFS on Bookworm kernel version 6.6.20!
+It is possible to install ZFS on Bookworm kernel version 6.6.20!
 Follow these instructions:

 First, with nano as sudo, add the following line to /etc/apt/sources.list